-The construction industry had a bit of a decrease in starts at the end of 2018 only to again be on the rise as we continue towards the mid-year mark.
-According to AGC and Chief Economist Ken Simonson, construction employment continues to rise as the number of employees based in construction surpassed the employment high of 2008 in January 2019.
+While the construction industry witnessed a decline in job starts towards the end of 2018, they are rising again as we approach the half-way mark of 2019.
+According to AGC and Chief Economist Ken Simonson, construction employment continues to rise, and in January 2019, the number of employees in construction surpassed the 2008 pre-recession height.

 What has changed in the workforce since 2008?
-Up until this year, salaries in the construction industry had not returned to where they were in 2008.
-Now, we are clearly seeing the increases in salaries on the management side, and the wisdom of George Bernard Shaw plays out with his quote of “The price of ability does not depend on merit but on supply and demand.”
+Until this year, salaries in the construction industry had not returned to the level they were at in 2008.
+Now however, we are seeing increases in salaries on the management side, as the analysis George Bernard Shaw plays out before us: “The price of ability does not depend on merit but on supply and demand.”

-From an expectation standpoint let’s talk about a few double-edged swords for employer and employee when it comes to compensation.
+From an expectation standpoint, let’s briefly examine a few double-edged swords for employers and employees regarding compensation.

-1. The higher an employee’s wages are, the more responsibility it brings to both the employee and the employer.
+1. As an employee’s wages rise, increased responsibility comes to both employee and the employer.

-A great roommate agreed to split the rent with you 50/50 for the next two years so you can afford to live where you do and still have money left to pay your other expenses.
-At the end of year one, your roommate says they will stay, but can only pay 1/3 of the rent.
-They are a great roommate, but they have forced you to make a decision, you can either keep them as a roommate and take a chance that you will be in the red each month or you can find another roommate who agrees to the 50%.
+Imagine you rent a room with a friend who agrees to split the rent with you 50/50 for the following two years, and that this would allow you to pay your rent easily with enough money leftover to pay your other expenses.
+However, at the end of year one, your roommate says he will would like to stay, but would only be able to pay 1/3 of the rent going forward.
+Your friend may be a great roommate, but he has forced you to make a decision: You can either permit him to stay and take the chance that you will be “in the red” each month, or you can find another roommate who agrees to pay 50%.

-3. They made me an offer I can’t refuse and so I am leaving.
-Nothing is wrong they are just paying me substantially more than I get now.
+3. “This other company presented me an offer I can’t refuse, and so I am leaving my current job.
+Nothing is really wrong here, but by leaving I would receive substantially more than I am paid now.”

-Most people use the phrase ‘A Bird in the Hand is Worth Two in the Bush‘ when they call to say they are chasing the money instead of taking a chance with someone who is discussing their financial and professional career path with them and a mutual future.
-The real meaning of the phrase ‘A Bird in the Hand is Worth Two in the Bush‘ is equivalent to saying that it’s better to hold onto something one has already than to risk losing it by trying to attain something better.
+Many intone the phrase, “A Bird in the Hand is Worth Two in the Bush” when they decline to take a chance with someone who is proposing a seemingly-beneficial career change with them.
+What they are saying in effect is that it is better to hold onto something one has already than to risk losing it by trying to attain something better.

-Twenty-five years of match-making in the construction industry and more stories than you can imagine.
-One of my sayings “If you are leaving your employer, other than to achieve a career goal they can’t offer you, it is a conversation and not a resignation.”
+Twenty-five years of match-making in the construction industry, and I have accumulated more stories and sayings about it you could imagine.
+One of my favorite sayings is, “If you are leaving your employer for a reason other than to achieve a career goal he can’t offer you, it is a conversation and not a resignation.”
 Money is not a career goal.
-Money is the payment for your part in achieving the company goals.
+Money is the payment you receive for helping your company achieve its goals.